Gadeschii/EDUDEMOS/README.md

 2. **OTA Configuration**: Optionally, set a password for OTA updates in `wifi_ota.ino`.
 3. **Compile and Upload**: Use the Arduino IDE to compile and upload the sketch to your ESP32 device.
 4. **Control and Update**: Once connected to WiFi, the device can be controlled remotely, and OTA updates can be initiated from the Arduino IDE.

+5. **Sensor Connection**: Connect the DHT11 sensor to your ESP32 board.
+The data pin of the DHT11 should be connected to pin 32, as defined in `src/main/DHT11.ino`.

+6. **Reading Data**: The `loopDHT()` function in `src/main/DHT11.ino` is responsible for reading the humidity and temperature from the DHT11 sensor.
+It prints these values to the serial monitor.

+7. **Integration with Main Loop**: Ensure that the `setupDHT()` function is called in your main setup routine, and `loopDHT()` is called within your main loop to continuously read and update the temperature and humidity readings.

 This project is a starting point for developing IoT applications with the ESP32 that require remote control and maintenance.